Latest Update of COVID-19 - Fijian Immigration:

 - Fiji has established a safe “blue lanes”, open to those yachts and pleasure craft sailing to Fiji.
 Any boat coming to Fiji will be carefully considered on a case-by-case basis.
 The only port of entry will be Port Denarau Marina.
 If this pilot project and if successful, extending blue lanes to other ports and marinas will be considered.

 - Those eligible to sail to Fiji fall under two categories, both of which will require them to be tested in another country before departing.

 - If their journey to Fiji will take 14 days or longer uninterrupted at sea, once they dock in Fiji and show proof of a negative test result, everyone on board will be screened by the Ministry of Health for symptoms.
 If they’re deemed to be healthy, their yacht will be allowed to freely visit other ports throughout Fiji.

 - Alternatively, those with a journey at sea shorter than 14 days will be required to make up the difference in quarantine once they dock in Fiji at their own cost.
 So, say they spend eight days alone at sea –– they will then be required to pay for six days of quarantine in Fiji, after which they can be cleared by a negative test result, also at their own cost.

 - Cruise ships are still strictly banned.

-- From tomorrow, Monday, the 22nd of June, Fijian citizens and Fiji residents in Australia and New Zealand will be permitted to travel to Fiji only after passing through a net of new safety measures.
+- From, Monday, the 22nd of June, Fijian citizens and Fiji residents in Australia and New Zealand will be permitted to travel to Fiji only after passing through a net of new safety measures.

 - These are the options for returning residents and citizens: